judycurie/judy/docs/projects/final-project.md

 # Final Project

-## Assembly device for the asymptotic gridshell structure
+## (A) device for the asymptotic gridshell structure

-My participation in Fab Academy 2023 is sponsored by Eurepean Union  (EU funding: 101033646).
+My participation in Fab Academy 2023 is sponsored by European Union  (EU funding: 101033646).
 One of the goals of my OPTIshell research project is to build a prototype of the timber solar canopy structure covered with the PV material.
 More about the project [optishell.io](https://optishell.io/).
 During Fab Academy I would like to build a stiffness-scaled model and design a device for automated assembly.